 Our community was never the same after that.
 Some of the Christians who recommitted their lives to Christ after this dropped whatever their life’s vocation was prior to that and went into ministry…I will never forget the spiritual fervor that gripped the community.
 People were praising God all day long wherever they were working.
 I can remember a cousin of mine saying that the grocery store where he worked was like attending church all day long, because all that these new converts and recommitted Christians talked about all day long was the Lord and how He had changed their life.”

-The Whole Gospel for the Whole World Paul A. Neuenschwander, one of the volunteer electricians for the tent, mentioned his surprise of how many different groups of Christians were coming seeking revival.
+Paul A. Neuenschwander, one of the volunteer electricians for the tent, mentioned his surprise of how many different groups of Christians were coming seeking revival.

 The six-week crusade opened on Sunday evening with the large tent nearly filled.
 Most area Mennonite churches were represented, regardless of the conference affiliation; and non-conference churches attended as well.
 It was the first time a Mennonite sponsored meeting attracted so many evangelical groups such as Christian Missionary Alliance, Nazarene, Brethren, and many others.
 The general public was affected.
 It was easy to start a spiritual conversation with most anyone on the street or in a place of business during these weeks.